-Outside the tri-county Portland area, truck transportation peaked at roughly the same level, with just over 9,700 jobs in 2006.
-But job losses were less severe, falling by around 1,300 or 14 percent to average 8,400 in 2010.
+Outside the Portland tri-county area, truck transportation peaked at roughly the same level, with just over 9,700 jobs in 2006.
+However, job losses were less severe, with employment falling by around 1,300 or 14 percent to average 8,400 in 2010.

 Based on 2006 employment levels, Portland’s tri-county area comprised half of Oregon’s truck transportation industry.
-Moving forward to 2018, its share fell to 48 percent, a difference of about 600 jobs.
+Moving forward to 2019, its share fell slightly to 49 percent, a difference of about 500 jobs.

 General Freight and Specialized Freight